Starting your baby with solid foods is an exciting time!

 Solid Foods = Complimentary Foods

-While yes, your baby will start eating solid foods… since that is what they are eventually going to eat for the rest of their life… that is actually not the only reason it is important to start your baby on solid foods.
-When your baby is born, they have built up stores of iron in the womb to last them up to 6 months, at which time these stores will begin to deplete.
+While yes, your baby will start eating solid foods… since that is what they are eventually going to eat for the rest of their life.
+That is actually not the only reason it is important to start your baby on solid foods.
+When your baby is born, they have built up stores of iron in the womb to last them up to 6 months.
+After which time these stores will begin to deplete.
 So, while yes, it is great, fun, and important to try a variety of foods with your baby, the main focus should be on iron foods.

 The importance of iron

-Iron is an essential mineral needed for normal brain development, transport of oxygen throughout the body to organs and muscles and is used to make red blood cells.
-It is very important that your baby gets enough iron from the diet in order to prevent iron deficiency that could cause symptoms like decreased appetite, frequent illness, weakness, fatigue, dizziness, light headedness, shortness of breath and other symptoms.
+Iron is an essential mineral needed for normal brain development.
+It helps transport of oxygen throughout the body to organs and muscles and is used to make red blood cells.
+It is very important that your baby gets enough iron from their diet in order to prevent iron deficiency.
+Which could cause symptoms like decreased appetite, frequent illness, weakness, fatigue, dizziness, light headedness, shortness of breath and other symptoms.

 There are two types of iron in food, heme iron and non-heme iron.
 Heme iron is found in animal products like meat, poultry, and fish.
 Non-heme iron is found in some animal products and many plant-based foods like beans, tofu, nuts, iron-fortified baby cereal, and many more.
 Heme iron is well absorbed by the body, but non-heme iron is harder to absorb.
 Therefore, it is important to have sources of both of these types of iron in your baby’s diet.

-There are some tips and tricks to increasing absorption of non-heme iron in the body like consuming non-heme iron foods with heme iron foods, or pairing non-heme iron foods with vitamin C foods, as vitamin C helps with absorption of non-heme iron.
-At 7-12 months of age, your baby will need more iron than the rest of their childhood, until they become an adolescent, so it is very important to ensure they are getting adequate iron from the solid foods you are offering.
+Consuming non-heme iron foods with heme iron foods helps with better absorption.
+Or, pairing non-heme iron foods with vitamin C foods.
+As vitamin C helps with absorption of non-heme iron.
+At 7-12 months of age, your baby will need more iron than the rest of their childhood until they become an adolescent.
+So, it is very important to ensure they are getting adequate iron from the solid foods you are offering.

 Another important reason to start solid foods is to introduce allergen foods sooner.
-It was previously believed that it was best to introduce allergens to children later in life, but more recent research shows the sooner the better for most babies.
+It was previously believed that it was best to introduce allergens to children later in life.
+But, more recent research shows the sooner the better for most babies.
 Sooner exposure to allergens can help reduce the risk of your baby developing allergies.
-It is important to introduce these foods sooner and introduce them one at a time so you can identify if your baby is having any kind of allergic reaction to the food.
-Once you have introduced the food for a couple of days and there is no reaction, it is also important to keep this food in your baby’s diet as often as possible to ensure that they have exposure to the allergen to prevent development of an allergy.
+It is important to introduce these foods sooner.
+It is also important to introduce them one at a time – so you can identify if your baby is having any kind of allergic reaction.
+Once you have introduced the food for a couple of days – and there is no reaction, it is also important to keep this food in your baby’s diet as often as possible.
+This ensures that they have exposure to the allergen to prevent development of an allergy.